-In this video, Defense Attorney Benson Varghese answers basic questions about white collar offenses and offers three important tips if you are investigated for white collar crime.
+In this video, Fort Worth criminal defense attorney Benson Varghese answers basic questions about white collar offenses and offers three important tips if you are investigated for white collar crime.

 A white collar crime refers to an offense that has been committed by a person who has been put in a position of greater trust or has information that is generally not available to the public.